InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/IsPixelInsideRegion/Documentation.rst

 Synopsis
 --------

-Determine if a pixel is inside of a region
+Determine if a pixel is inside a region.

 Results
 -------

 Output::

   [1, 1] Inside
   [6, 6] Outside